 If you begin to wonder if your child’s worrying is more than would be normal for their age, talk to your pediatrician.
 They can help to direct you to the resources that can be helpful.
 Anxiety disorders can be treated, but it is much easier with the help of a health care professional, especially if you are an anxious parent as well.
 (From experience, that is no fun!)
 Always talk to a health professional before starting any type of treatment or medication.

 2. Anxiety Treatment Programs for Kids

 There are many home and online anxiety treatment programs for kids.
-These are a couple of my favorites.
+This is one of my favorites!

 I love that the Turnaround program is designed for kids!
 This award-winning program that has personally helped our family, is the Turnaround Program.
 This program helps children to overcome anxiety as they follow the adventure of other children as they set out on a camping trip filled with filled with fun characters, mentors, obstacles, laughter, and music as they find ways to overcome their fears and stop their anxious thoughts.

 I love it because it addresses the different types of anxiety disorders in a fun way that kids can relate to.
 It is especially helpful to those kids who may be struggling socially because of the anxiety.